Pisces: Egyptian Tarot Khonsu XVIII

 The figures are skryed through the domed hieroglyphic Gate of the Moon.
 This is a stylised version of the Egyptian determinative for ‘foundation’.
 In the lower section is the telesmatic name of Shad Barshama’ath Shartathan, the Spirit of the Spirits of the Moon, as drawn on the Kamea of the Moon.
 The name adds to 3,321, the sum total of all the squares on the Kamea and can be translated, ‘Elemental Child born from the Oracle of Joy’.[1]
 If the name is looked at Qabalistically, it yields some fascinating nuances.
 Barshama’ath can be construed as ‘Spirit of clear-seeing’.[2]
 To ‘see things clearly’ is to know directly and is not to be confused with the visual or imaginative faculties.
 Barshama’ath also has the meaning ‘pure name’, and Ma’at is the Lion of Truth.[3]
 Yesod, the sphere of the Moon, is called the Pure Intelligence.

 Shartathan denotes Thoth as Chief of Scribes.
 Thoth, or Tahuti as known to the Egyptians, was originally a god of the Moon, like Khonsu.
 On the lower arc, the Moon is typically associated with magical mirrors, skrying and clairvoyance.
-The magick ‘writing’ of Tahuti is that which appears in the clear mirror of perception, which has nothing to do with ‘visions’ as that is usually understood.
+The magick ‘writing’ of Tahuti is that which appears in the clear mirror of the Seer or Witness, which has nothing to do with ‘visions’ as that is usually understood.

 The astroglyphs for Pisces and Jupiter, the ruling planet, are at the lower edge of the card.
 Qoph, the letter of the path, is to the right.
 The letter Qoph symbolises the skull, a symbol of the primordial ‘cave’, which resides in the heart of the holy mountain.
-On the corporeal level, the 18th Tarot card corresponds to Pisces and the Moon as regulator of organic life.
+On the corporeal level, Atu XVIII corresponds to Pisces and the Moon as regulator of organic life.

 The Moon of Pisces